-The top eight seeded players will begin facing each other possibly
+The top eight seeded players will be spread throughout the brackets,

-by the third round.
-New players (new to the HRC tournament and
+players (new to the HRC tournament and having no tournament A.R.E.A.

-will be randomly assigned their initial match and location in
+assigned their initial match and location in the match brackets.

 5.1 Seeding and Brackets.
 Eight players will be seeded